Rhyse Martin: Early career

-2018
+Canterbury-Bankstown Bulldogs

+On 14 September 2016, Martin signed a two-year deal with the Canterbury-Bankstown Bulldogs.
+Martin spent 2017 playing for the Bulldogs NSW Cup team.

 After showing good form for the Canterbury NSW Cup team, Martin finally had the chance to make his NRL debut at 25 years old.

-In round 9 of the 2018 NRL season, Martin made his NRL debut for the Canterbury-Bankstown Bulldogs against the Brisbane Broncos, starting at second-row and scoring a try with his first ever touch in Canterbury's unlucky last second 22-20 loss at Suncorp Stadium.
+In round 9 of the 2018 NRL season, Martin made his NRL debut for the Canterbury-Bankstown Bulldogs against the Brisbane Broncos, starting at second-row and scoring a try with his first ever touch in Canterbury's last-second 22-20 loss at Suncorp Stadium.

-After the mid-season departure Moses Mbye to the Wests Tigers and Martin was cementing a starting spot at second-row, Martin took over the goal kicking duties.
-On 23 June 2018, Martin played for Papua New Guinea against Fiji in the Melanesian Cup, playing at second-row and kicking 5 goals in the 26-14 win at Campbelltown Stadium.

-In round 17 against the Canberra Raiders, Martin became the first NRL player to score 24 points in a losing side.
-Martin scored 3 tries in the second half and kicked 6 goals in Canterbury's heartbreaking 32-28 loss after they gave up a 28-14 with 6 minutes to full-time at Belmore Oval.
+After the mid-season departure of Moses Mbye to the Wests Tigers while Martin was cementing a starting spot at second-row, Martin took over the goal kicking duties.
+In Canterbury's round 17 loss against the Canberra Raiders on 7 July 2018 at Belmore Oval, Martin became the first NRL player to score 24 points in a losing side, scoring three tries in the second half and kicking six goals in a match that ended 32-28 after Canterbury had initially led 28-14 with six minutes to full-time.

 On 23 July 2018, Martin re-signed with Canterbury-Bankstown for a year to the end of the 2018 season.
-Before the club's round 23 match against the New Zealand Warriors, Martin made a 4-second cameo for Canterbury's NSW Cup team against the North Sydney Bears, all because Martin played in 7 matches for Canterbury's NSW Cup team before being elevated to first-grade but needed 8 ISP appearances so he can play in the NSW Cup Finals series.
+Before the club's round 23 match against the New Zealand Warriors, Martin made a four-second cameo for Canterbury's NSW Cup team against the North Sydney Bears, all because Martin played in seven matches for Canterbury's NSW Cup team before being elevated to first-grade but needed eight ISP appearances so he can play in the NSW Cup Finals series.

-Martin finished his debut year in the NRL with him playing in 14 matches, scoring 4 tries and produced the greatest goalkicking for the season, converting 36 goals from 38 attempts at an incredible 94.7 per cent and being the highest point-scorer with 88 for the club in the 2018 NRL season.
+Martin finished his debut year in the NRL with him playing in 14 matches, scoring four tries and produced the greatest goalkicking for the season, converting 36 goals from 38 attempts at an 94.7% and being the highest point-scorer with 88 for the club in the 2018 NRL season.

 As the Canterbury first-grade squad didn't make the finals, Martin continued to play for the club's NSW Cup team, being the Captain and helping them make it into the NSW Cup Grand Final.
 On 23 September 2018, Martin played at second-row in the Canterbury-Bankstown NSW Cup Grand Final against Newtown, kicking 3 goals in the 18-12 victory at Leichhardt Oval.
-In the following week, on 30 September 2018, Martin played at second-row in the State Championship Final against Queensland Cup winners the Redcliffe Dolphins, scoring the first try of the match and kicking 5 goals in the 42-18 win.
-On 6 October 2018, Martin played for Papua New Guinea against Prime Minister’s XIII, playing at second-row, scoring a try and kicking 3 goals in the 34-18 loss at Port Moresby.
+In the following week, on 30 September 2018, Martin played at second-row in the State Championship Final against Queensland Cup winners the Redcliffe Dolphins, scoring the first try of the match and kicking five goals in the 42-18 win.
 On 17 December 2018, Martin was named in the emerging Queensland squad.